-Lyndsay is the director of strategic operations at Taft.
+Lyndsay is the Chief Client Solutions Officer at Taft.
 Lyndsay is responsible for developing and managing strategies to support our client’s needs and continuously improve the way Taft delivers legal services.
 With a background representing commercial clients in private practice and serving as corporate in-house counsel, Lyndsay is uniquely positioned to be the voice of the client within Taft and an advocate in an increasingly sophisticated and changing legal market.

 Lyndsay is passionate about client counseling and works directly with clients to understand their unique and changing needs.
 With a “client first” focus, Lyndsay amplifies the voice of the client by working with firm leadership, attorneys and staff to create more efficient and productive approaches to serving our clients on transactional matters and achieving client objectives.
 Each solution Lyndsay implements is unique to the client she is working with, but often involves legal process improvement, project management, improving predictability and transparency around fees, and establishing a regular feedback loop.
 Lyndsay’s direct contact with clients, paired with her legal experience and business acumen, positions the teams she partners with to provide high quality and cost-effective work for each client.